Study-related work placement

 Amount of financial support

-Support will be paid as a grant if the work placement takes place abroad or as an assistant to an individual artist.
+Support will be paid as a grant if the work placement takes place abroad or by working as an assistant to an individual artist.

-It is not possible to receive financial support for work placement after the normative duration of the degree (5.5 or 2 years of education).
-Granting a work placement support is discretionary, i.e., it is not automatically granted to all applicants.
+It is not possible to receive financial support for work placement after the target duration of the degree (5.5 or 2 years of education).
+Granting a work placement support is discretionary, which means it is not automatically granted to all applicants.
+The Academy of Fine Arts work placement support will be granted only once during 5.5- or 2-year studies.

 Applying for financial support for work placement